Larry Semon

 Lawrence Semon (February 9, 1889 – October 8, 1928) was an American actor, director, producer, and screenwriter during the silent film era.
 In his day, Semon was considered a major movie comedian, but he is now remembered mainly for working with both Stan Laurel and Oliver Hardy before they started working together.

-He is also sometimes noted for directing (as well as appearing in) the 1925 silent film The Wizard of Oz, which had a slight influence on the better-known 1939 talkie The Wizard of Oz released by MGM.
+He directed and appeared in the 1925 silent film The Wizard of Oz, which had a slight influence on the better-known 1939 talkie The Wizard of Oz released by MGM.
 The film was included in the 2005 three-disc DVD version of the 1939 film, along with other silent Oz movies.

 Early life

-Born in West Point, Mississippi, Semon was the son of a travelling Jewish vaudeville magician Zera Semon, who billed himself as "Zera the Great".
-His mother, Irene Semon (née Rea) worked as his assistant.
+Born in West Point, Mississippi on February 9, 1889, Semon was the son of a travelling Jewish vaudeville magician Zera Semon, who billed himself as "Zera the Great".
+His mother, Irene Semon (née Rea), worked as Zera's assistant.
 Along with his older sister, Semon joined his parents' act until his father's death.
 After completing his education in Savannah, Georgia, Semon moved to New York City, where he worked for The New York Sun and later The New York Morning Telegraph as a cartoonist, comics artist and graphic artist.
 While working as an artist, Semon appeared in monologues in vaudeville, where he attracted the attention of Vitagraph Studios.
 In 1915, he was offered a contract with the company.